The Importance of Categories

 The data we will be working with can be categorized into a small set of categories, as we will see.
 Depending on the category, we need different infrastructure, and we can support different business objectives.
 This post will cover the first major category, event data, and how to collect it.
 In part two, we’ll cover relation data and note a few other commonly used sources of data.

 In this category, we are dealing mainly with clickstream data.
 We need the right infrastructure to capture, route, and deliver the data to various destinations.
-In most cases, this data represents some kind of behavior, with the most common one being customer behavior.
+In most cases, this data represents some behavior, with the most common customer behavior.

 Characteristics of event data: